drhayes/drhayes.io/src/now.md

 ---
 title: Now
 description: What am I doing right now.
-updated: 2022-11-23
+updated: 2022-12-08
 ---

 What I'm doing right now.

 ## Fun Stuff

-It's finally getting and staying cold around these parts.
-Getting ready to do the Thanksgiving thing.
-We have a lot to be thankful for, more than I think we can truly appreciate.
+Whoops, spoke too soon -- it's warm again for a bit.
+That's the Central Texas fall, though -- sometimes warm, sometimes chilly, usually blustery, sometimes rainy.
+We're gearing up for Christmas and, so far, succeeding in not going all out.

 ## Socials

 I can now be found as [@drhayes@indieweb.social](https://indieweb.social/@drhayes).
 I keep getting attracted to other instances (looking at you <https://hachyderm.io>), but sticking with this one for now.

+The other instance I keep looking at is <https://social.lol>.
+The good news is that I added a [webfinger](https://webfinger.net/) resource to my website, so if you search for `@drhayes@drhayes.io` it'll resolve to my current account.
+That should make transitioning, should I decide to do it in the future, a breeze.

 ## Text

-Ugh, I keep looking at [Obsidian](https://obsidian.md/) and poking around in it.
-I don't like that it's an Electron app, but something about the standard(-ish) Markdown appeals a lot.
-I miss the structured nature of [Tiddlywiki](https://tiddlywiki.com/), though.
-I keep feeling like the jury is still out, but I also wonder if my brain hasn't decided already and it's taking the rest of my conscious mind a while to catch up.
+I'm finally free of my [Obsidian](https://obsidian.md) obsession!
+I woke up a couple of days ago, mentally shook myself like a dog shaking water out of its fur, and gratefully went back to TiddlyWiki.
+If you're also a TiddlyWiki user and can afford it, consider supporting them via [the TiddlyWiki Open Collective](https://opencollective.com/tiddlywiki).

-Thinking about upgrading some [11ty](https://www.11ty.dev/) stuff on the ol' website.
+Still thinking about upgrading some [11ty](https://www.11ty.dev/) stuff on the ol' website, especially around webmentions.

 ## Role-playing Games